mrclrchtr/gradle-kotlin-spring/README.md

   - buildSrc
   - Kotlin DSL
   - Version Catalog (libs.versions.toml)
-  - Build Scan enabled in CI (Attention!
+  - Gradle Build Scan enabled in CI (Attention!
 Terms of Service are accepted by the environment variable `BUILD_SCAN_TOS_ACCEPTED` and the scan enabled by the environment variable `CI`)
-- Kotlin 1.6.21
+- Kotlin 1.7.10
-- Spring 2.7.1
+- Spring Boot 2.7.2
-- Dokka 1.6.21
+- Dokka 1.7.10
 - Spring Dependency-Management

 Additionally, I added a POC how Maven Publishing could work.
 In another project, I got it to work like this without